Skip to main content

 Endogenous LL-37 in Re-Epithelialization (Heilborn 2003)

-Ex vivo and in vivo histology/function study of sterile and chronic human skin woundsBiopsies from healing acute wounds and from chronic venous ulcers
+Ex vivo and in vivo histology and function study of acute and chronic human skin woundsBiopsies from healing acute wounds and from chronic venous ulcers

-LL-37 protein was strongly expressed along migrating keratinocyte tongues in acute healing wounds but was absent or markedly reduced in chronic ulcer edges.
-Blocking LL-37 with neutralizing antibodies inhibited re-epithelialization in ex vivo wound cultures, establishing that LL-37 deficiency is a feature, not just a correlate, of non-healing wounds.
+LL-37 protein was strongly expressed along migrating keratinocyte tongues in acute healing wounds but was absent or markedly reduced at chronic ulcer edges.
+Blocking LL-37 with neutralizing antibodies inhibited re-epithelialization in ex vivo wound cultures, establishing LL-37 deficiency as a feature of non-healing wounds rather than a correlate.

 Dosing & Administration